geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_coverdetection.md

+(lab_cover_detection)=
 # Cover Detection

 ## Goal of the task ?

 Cover(Version) Detection(Identification) is the task aiming at detecting if a given music track is a cover/version of another track.
 For example detecting that this track performed by [Aretha Franklin](https://www.youtube.com/watch?v=LsU_HDS4cGE) is a cover/version of the work-id "Let It Be", composed by the Beatles and also performed in [Beatles](https://www.youtube.com/watch?v=QDYfEBY9NM4).
+They are covers/versions of the same composition.
-They are covers/versions of the same composition (also named work-id or ISWC).
+We said that they are performances of the same work-id (or ISWC).
+The group of songs that are identified as cover versions of each other is often denoted as a *"clique"*.

 ![flow_cover_identification](/images/flow_cover_identification.png)